KenanBolat/geospatial_task/README.md

 ## Docker Method

 > - Make sure in your operating system docker is installed and running.
+> - This method is going to download the test data to the predefined ```/data``` folder once it is initiated.
+Therefore initiation might take a condsiderable time depending on the your provider's internet speed.
 > - For the docker method, a dedicated ubuntu base image has been used.
 All the necessary libraries and virtual
     environments are being handled via docker image.
 Required python libraries, necessary local libraries, and the virtual